Spite plateau

-The Spite plateau (or Spite lithium plateau) is a baseline in the abundance of lithium found in old stars orbiting the galactic halo.
-It was named after the astronomers François and Monique Spite, who published the discovery in 1982.
+The Spite plateau (or Spite lithium plateau) is a minimum abundance of lithium in old stars located in the stellar halo of the Milky Way galaxy, regardless of their metallicity.
+It is named after the astronomers François and Monique Spite, who discovered the plateau in 1982.

 Background

 The element lithium was first produced during the Big Bang that created the observable universe.
 The cosmic abundance of lithium is of interest because it provides several constraints to the various Big Bang models.
 Those models that fail to satisfy these constraints are therefore subject to rejection or correction by the scientific community.

 Lithium is readily consumed by fusion with protons at temperatures above 2××10^6 K, such as is found in the cores of stars.
 Thus, if the convection zone of a main sequence star circulates a star's lithium through the core region (which is believed common in low-mass types K and M), the abundance of lithium in the star should be greatly reduced.
 Likewise, lithium can be produced in interstellar matter by spallation collisions with cosmic rays, or by the evolution of stars of moderate mass.